Where every body and mind can flourish

 Co-gardening is the simple act of gardening together.
 It is about working with nature rather than against it.
 By sharing our skills, time, and tools, we can nurture a space that brings calm and joy into your life.

 This practice is built on the principles of therapeutic horticulture.
-This means we use gardening as a tool to support your mental, emotional, and physical health.
-As an associate member of Therapeutic Horticulture Australia, our work is evidence-based and centers on your specific needs.
+This means I use gardening as a tool to support your mental, emotional, and physical health.
+As an Associate Member of Therapeutic Horticulture Australia, my work is evidence-based and centres on your specific needs.
 By growing things together, we can reduce stress, regulate your senses, and reconnect with the rhythm of the seasons.

 Who is this for?

-Co-gardening is a supportive way to get outside, especially for people who:
+Co-gardening is a supportive way to get outside and learn or improve your gardening skills, especially if you:

 • Struggle with the motivation to start garden tasks alone.